Dwayne Johnson

-Johnson produced and starred in the HBO comedy-drama series Ballers (2015–2019), and the autobiographical sitcom Young Rock (2021).
-In 2000, Johnson released his autobiography, The Rock Says, which was a New York Times bestseller.
-In 2012, he co-founded the entertainment production company Seven Bucks Productions, and is co-owner of the XFL, a professional American football league.
-In 2016 and 2019, Time named Johnson one of the world's most influential people.
+Johnson produced and starred in the HBO comedy-drama series Ballers (2015–2019) and the autobiographical sitcom Young Rock (2021–2023).
+His autobiography, The Rock Says, was released in 2000 and was a New York Times bestseller.
+In 2016 and 2019, Time named him as one of the world's most influential people.

-Early life
+Early life and education

-Johnson was born in Hayward, California on May 2, 1972, the son of Ata Johnson (née Maivia; born 1948) and former professional wrestler Rocky Johnson (born Wayde Douglas Bowles; 1944–2020).
-Growing up, Johnson lived briefly in Grey Lynn in Auckland, New Zealand with his mother's family, where he played rugby and attended Richmond Road Primary School before returning to the U.S.
+Johnson was born in Hayward, California, on May 2, 1972, the son of former professional wrestler Rocky Johnson (born Wayde Douglas Bowles) and Mataniufeagaimaleata "Ata" Fitisemanu (née Maivia).
+Growing up, he briefly lived in Grey Lynn in Auckland, New Zealand, with his mother's family, where he played rugby and attended Richmond Road Primary School before returning to the U.S.

-Johnson's father was a Black Nova Scotian with a small amount of Irish ancestry.
-His mother is Samoan.
+Johnson's father was a Black Nova Scotian with a small amount of Irish ancestry and his mother is Samoan.
 His father and Tony Atlas were the first black tag team champions in WWE history, in 1983.
+Johnson's uncle Ricky was also a wrestler.
 His mother is the adopted daughter of Peter Maivia, who was also a professional wrestler.
 Johnson's maternal grandmother Lia was one of the first female pro wrestling promoters, taking over Polynesian Pacific Pro Wrestling after her husband's death in 1982 and managing it until 1988.
-Through his maternal grandfather Maivia, Johnson is a non-blood relative to the Anoa'i wrestling family.
-In 2008, Johnson inducted his father and grandfather into the WWE Hall of Fame.
+Through his maternal grandfather Maivia, Johnson is a non-blood relative of the Anoaʻi wrestling family.
+In 2008, he inducted his father and grandfather into the WWE Hall of Fame.

-Johnson attended Montclaire Elementary School in Charlotte, North Carolina before moving to Hamden, Connecticut, where he attended Shepherd Glen Elementary School and then Hamden Middle School.
-Johnson attended President William McKinley High School in Honolulu and then Glencliff High School and McGavock High School, both in Nashville, and then Freedom High School in Bethlehem Township in the Lehigh Valley, where he graduated in 1990.
+Johnson attended Montclaire Elementary School in Charlotte, North Carolina, and then moved to Hamden, Connecticut, where he attended Shepherd Glen Elementary School and then Hamden Middle School.
+He attended President William McKinley High School in Honolulu and then Glencliff High School and McGavock High School, both in Nashville, Tennessee, and then Freedom High School in Bethlehem Township, Pennsylvania, in the Lehigh Valley region of the state, where he graduated in 1990.